 Please note: the information contained herein is meant solely to provide guidance to property owners based on the 2014 FEMA FIRM maps and guidance documents provided by FEMA.
 For more specific information, please consult the lists of additional links.

 (click icon to enter site, then click on each data layer for more information)

 How can I view the new maps?

 The maps are available in three formats on this webpage:

-1. The most user-friendly option is the INTERACTIVE MAPPING TOOL that allows a property owner to search for his/her address and see how it will be impacted by the updated flood information.
+1. The most user-friendly option is the INTERACTIVE MAPPING TOOL that allows a property owner to search for his/her address and see how it will be impacted by the updated flood plain boundary.

-2. There is a link above to the actual .pdf files (Maps - Large .pdf Files), where you can download the maps.
-But beware - each map is about 20 MBs.
+2. There is a link above to the actual FEMA FIRM maps (FIRM Maps - Large .pdf Files), where you can download the maps.
+But beware - some maps are about 5 MBs.
 First check the Index (Index1B) to find out which panel your property is on.

-What data was used in determining the revisions?
+What data was used in determining the FEMA FIRM maps?

 For many flooding sources throughout the Concord River Watershed, the Special Flood Hazard Areas (SFHAs) and Base Flood Elevations (BFEs) were produced using new hydrologic and hydraulic analyses as well as 2-foot topographic data obtained through Light Detection and Ranging (LiDAR).
 In areas where there were no new studies or information, the current effective digital SFHA was incorporated into the new base map.